James Koenig, Principal

 Classes are held Monday through Friday in classrooms staffed by teachers who not only provide academic instruction, but also emphasize the skills needed to improve in attendance and behavior.
 The Safe and Civil Schools Organization has Identified Gateway Community School as a model school for its effective implementation of the CHAMPS program, a research-based positive behavioral support system that has helped transform the campus into a safe learning environment where staff and students respect each other and have a common interest in teaching and learning.

-Independent Study at Gateway is an important component of the educational opportunities offered.
+Independent Study at Gateway is offered but is limited and highly regulated.
 If deemed appropriate, the student and the Independent Study teacher meet on a weekly basis to receive and review schoolwork.
 Performance is evaluated based upon the quality and quantity of schoolwork submitted to the teacher.
-Students work at their own pace, often accomplishing more than the minimum requirement.
+Students can work at their own pace with the potential to complete more than the minimum requirement.

 Gateway Community School